 Mercury is closest to the sun and is a small, heavily cratered planet.
 Mercury looks like our moon.
 Mercury is the smallest planet in our solar system and its atmosphere is very thin. (b, c)

 Venus is second from the sun.
-It is similar to Earth in size and mass, and has a permanent blanket of clouds that trap so much heat that the temperatures on the surface of Venus are hot enough to melt lead. (b, c)
+It is similar to Earth in size and mass, and has a permanent blanket of clouds that traps thermal energy which causes high surface temperatures. (b, c)

 Earth is third from the sun.
 Earth’s atmosphere, the liquid water found on Earth, and its distance from the sun, among many other factors, make Earth a haven for life. (b, c)